mys-lang/mys/docs/language-reference/global-variables.rst

 Global variables
 ----------------

-- Their types can't be inferred (for now).
+- Their types cannot be inferred.

 - Their names must be upper case snake case.